Skip to content

 Important

 For Windows users: Windows WSL (a feature that allows you to run a Linux environment directly on Windows, without the need for a virtual machine or dual-boot setup) is the only way you can use this feature for now, but we're still working to fully support Windows.
+We currently only support VSCode, Cursor, and Windsurf on Windows.

 Supported IDEs#